couchbaselabs/couchbeans/README.md

 - store all changed beans

 ## DCP doc deletion event
-- call destructors on the doc bean and all linked to it beans (desctructors? in Java? what is that?!)
+- call destructor on the bean (desctructors? in Java? what is that?!)
-- delete the beans
+- unlink the bean from all its parents and children

-## Bean link event
+## Bean link event (implemented)
 - Call methods that start with "linkTo" and accept the parent bean type
 - Handle the event by calling parent bean methods with names that start with "linkChild" and accept the linked bean type
 - Propagate the event up the graph by calling `linkChild` methods that accept types matching types of the nodes from the linked node to the parent node.